 These various private equity fees are coming under increasing criticism not only for being excessive but because they represent double charging for the same activities and services, assessed to investors and the portfolio companies simultaneously.

-When portfolio companies go public, they often have to pay exorbitant amounts of fees to terminate their advisory agreements with private equity firms, even though the major source of profit for private equity and buyout firms is supposed to ensue precisely from taking portfolio companies public.
+When portfolio companies go public, they often have to pay exorbitant amounts of fees to terminate their advisory agreements with private equity firms, even though the major source of profit for private equity and buyout firms is supposed to ensure precisely from taking portfolio companies public.

 Some private equity firms assess a fee on portfolio companies for refinancing their debt.
 It strikes many observers as excessive, for two reasons.
 One, the private equity firms typically are responsible for piling on large amounts of debt in the first place, when taking companies private in leveraged buyouts (LBOs).
 Two, refinancing at lower interest rates increases the portfolio company’s profits, and thus the private equity firm's potential gains.

 An increasing number of investors are insisting that these various other fees should be used to offset the management fee, rather than serve as additions to it that create pure profit for the private equity firm, or support excessive compensation for its staff.
 In response, roughly 83% of transaction fees associated with funds raised in 2011 is being returned to investors, versus 70% for funds raised in 2009.
 However, this may be offset by the overall increase in this and other fees.

 Money managers at various pension funds may have a perverse incentive to prefer redistribution of these various fees to their outright elimination.
 It is because rebated fees are often accounted for as increases to investment returns.
 It, in turn, will increase the money managers own compensation, especially if they are awarded bonuses tied to investment returns.